-- No motor homes, campers, boats, trailers and other recreational vehicles may be parked in our community.
-Inoperable vehicles will be towed at the Resident's or visitor's expense. - "Inoperable vehicles" include any vehicle with flat tires or severe damage.
-To avoid being towed, you must correct the problem or remove the vehicle from the community. - Residents may change a flat tire while the vehicle is parked at our community.
-However, all other repairs and maintenance are prohibited to prevent damage to the parking areas and driveways. - Vehicles which are parked illegally, such as in the yard, a fire lane, on the grass or sidewalk or blocking a trash dumpster may be towed without notice 24 hours a day. - Motorcycles and other motor vehicles may not be parked on sidewalks around Spring Terrace.
-Bicycles may not be parked in the hallway or in common areas.
+- b.
+"Inoperable vehicles" include any vehicle with flat tires or severe damage.
+To avoid being towed, you must correct the problem or remove the vehicle from the community. - c.
+Vehicles which are parked illegally, such as in the yard, a fire lane, on the grass or sidewalk or blocking a trash dumpster may be towed without notice 24 hours a day. - d.
+All minor repairs need to be approved by Property Management.